 |A vibrant and thriving industry, hospitality plays a critical role in the economy and culture of San Francisco.
 A diverse and qualified hospitality workforce is therefore vital to the City’s overall economic stability.
 The Office of Economic and Workforce Development (OEWD) has teamed up with local hospitality industry employers; unions; and workforce education, training, and service providers to coordinate the Hospitality Initiative.|

-The Hospitality Initiative offers a broad range of services to job seekers that are responsive to the workforce development needs of this industry, including:
+The Hospitality Initiative offers a broad range of services to job seekers that are responsive to the workforce development needs of this industry.

 Job Readiness Training

 This training is recommended for any job seeker that could benefit from gaining more soft skills and to learn more about industry specific keys to success.
-JRT covers an in-depth analysis of hospitality careers (occupational matrix, career ladders, career planning).
+Job readiness training (JRT) covers an in-depth analysis of hospitality careers (occupational matrix, career ladders, career planning).
 Customer service skill development is another main component of the curriculum (professional communication, problem-solving and conflict resolution).
 Coursework includes industry specific job search strategies and employment portfolio development.

 This contextualized component is ideal for job seekers interested in developing industry-specific skills.
 By integrating classroom instruction with hands-on experience (some of which include internships), job seekers gain skills in hospitality that will prepare them for industry employment.
 Referrals to vocational skills training providers include: